rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 lab in order to decompose a molecule into a series of reasonable fragments.

-The RDKit :api:`rdkit.Chem.Recap` implementation keeps track of the hierarchy of transformations that were applied:
+The RDKit :py:mod:`rdkit.Chem.Recap` implementation keeps track of the hierarchy of transformations that were applied:

 >>> from rdkit import Chem